2007 Texas Rangers season

-The Texas Rangers' 2007 season began with the team trying to win an AL West title for the first time since 1999.
-The Rangers finished in last place in the AL West with a 75-87 won-loss record, 19 games behind the Los Angeles Angels of Anaheim.
+The 2007 Texas Rangers season was the 47th of the Texas Rangers franchise overall, their 36th in Arlington as the Rangers, and the 14th season at Rangers Ballpark in Arlington.
+The season began with the team trying to win an American League West title for the first time since 1999.
+The Rangers finished in last place in the AL West for the first time since 2003 with a 75–87 win-loss record, 19 games behind the Los Angeles Angels of Anaheim.